 Fiberglass has been available for the last 20 years, but it has not been popular or familiar among many building contractors as a framing material for windows.
 For sure, fiberglass windows are made available mostly from innovative window manufacturing companies and is now offered by nearly all the large North American window brands.

-Most fiberglass used in windows are of the pultruded variety that distinguishes them from lower strength fiberglass used in other applications like swimming pools.
+Most fiberglass used in windows is of the pultruded variety that distinguishes them from lower strength fiberglass used in other applications like swimming pools.
 Poltrusion is a process that put in more glass content in the compound using continuous glass strands saturated in the resin substance.
-As a result fiberglass frames exhibits excellent properties that match the 70% glass in windows.
+As a result fiberglass frames exhibit excellent properties that match the 70% glass in windows.

 It has superb dimensional stability that gives it similar rate of expansion and contraction as glass (1/7th the rate of vinyl and 1/3rd the rate of aluminum).
 This means less torsional stress between the fiberglass frame and the glass during winter, reduced air leaks and stress on locking hardware.
 It is ideal for a window frame to expand and contract at the same rate as glass.